converged-computing/metrics-operator/README.md

 ## Dinosaur TODO

 - Basic design for each of perf, and storage metrics
-- Add automated builds / deploys for the operator
 - Pretty / detailed docs
 - Need a strategy for storing metrics output / logs
 - Bug that config map not cleaning up with deletion